TechSpooky/Python-Projects-/Discord_Bot/README.md

 ## Update
 **Changes** kills.v2
-I went back into the program and added an SQL Server.
-Doing so gave the program less code neeed and more flexibility.
-Previosuly the program would have new commands to updat each players stats and if I wanted to add a new player I would have to make another command.
-Thankfully the SQL server makes everythinh easier.
-I am able to add as much stats as I want to now inluding adding new players and not just being limited to the amount of coomads I have.
+"I went back into the program and added an SQL Server.
+Doing so made the program require less code and gave it more flexibility.
+Previously, the program would need new commands to update each player's stats, and if I wanted to add a new player, I would have to create another command.
+Thankfully, the SQL Server makes everything easier.
+I am now able to add as many stats as I want, including new players, without being limited to the number of commands I have.
 The new code is more efficient and easier to work with.
-Everything is still accesed using the discord bot.
+Everything is still accessed using the Discord bot.